 Our earlier post, “LCOE’s to compare energy investments”, focused on levelized costs of energy.
-This post will more closely examine LCOE’s for wind energy.
+This post will more closely examine LCOE of wind energy.
 In doing so, we will seek to understand the calculations and their unique charateristics, and explore the differences between offshore and onshore projects.
 Finally, we will present an overview of some selected countries and their respective LCOE’s.

 When talking about wind farm LCOE’s, a distinction between onshore and offshore assets needs to be made.
 Onshore wind farms outperform offshore farms in terms of costs, largely due to more expensive materials and marine technologies; higher engineering, procurement and construction and operations and maintenance; a more complex connection to the grid; and myriad logistical difficulties when building offshore.

 However, offshore wind outperforms its onshore counterpart when it comes to load factors, as higher towers and bigger blades allow them capture more wind.
 In addition, technological improvements and advancements offer the opportunity for economies of scale to drive down costs, as discussed in one of our previous posts “Wind – worth the breeze?”.

 Onshore wind already is one of the least expensive energy sources, closely competing with and even surpassing traditional sources such as coal and gas.
 Notably, the LCOE’s used to compare these different generating sources do not include the cost of pollution.
 Consequently, including a CO2 emission price would result in wind energy being even cheaper than already demonstrated by the levelized costs estimations.

 The very generalized formula for calculating the per megawatt costs for all kinds of energy-related projects is as follows: